odino/hmvc/README.md

 ## HMVC in the wild

-HMVC has been succesfully adopted at FaceBook, Google, StackOverflow and The Red Cross.
+HMVC has been succesfully adopted by FaceBook, Google, StackOverflow and The Red Cross.

 The lead developer of FaceBook's React.js has been caught on